Meet the Staff

 All Working Together

-We are blessed with a committed and skilled staff team which works in partnership with parents, carers and professionals to ensure that every child and young person’s individual needs are met.
-During the activity sessions parents, carers and family members can enjoy much needed respite from their caring responsibilities confident that their children are safe and secure and supervised by fully trained staff at all times.
+We are blessed with a committed and skilled staff team which works in partnership with parents, carers and professionals to ensure that every service users individual needs are met.
+During the activity sessions parents, carers and family members can enjoy much needed respite from their caring responsibilities confident that their children or vulnerable adults are safe and secure and supervised by fully trained staff at all times.

-Relationships between staff and children are the key to the positive ethos of WECAN.
-We provide a happy and enjoyable place, where the children and young people are respected and encouraged to participate in a range of mainstream health, leisure and social activities.
+Relationships between staff and service users are the key to the positive ethos of Wecan.
+We provide a happy and enjoyable place, where the service users are respected and encouraged to participate in a range of mainstream health, leisure and social activities.
 This ensures that they are an active part of their local community.